 Important trees in the Ashford borough can be protected by making Tree Preservation Orders (TPOs).
-This means that any pruning or other work done to the tree must be agreed by the council's Development Control team before any work is carried out.
+This means in most cases that any pruning or other work done to the tree must be agreed by the council's responsible officer before any work is carried out.
 Trees in Conservation Areas are also protected but in a slightly different way.
-Further information is available in this government guide.
+Further information and is available in this government guide.
 View other government guidance on tree preservation orders.

 A TPO is an order, made by the council, giving legal protection to either single trees, groups of trees or woodland areas.

 By law, trees with a TPO cannot be cut down, uprooted, lopped (cut/trimmed) or topped, and no part of the tree, including its roots can be wilfully damaged or destroyed without first gaining permission from the Development Control team.